 7. Participate In A Workshop

 Kids love to build things!
-Home Depot and Lowe’s have great free weekend programs just for kids.
+Local home improvement stores have great free weekend programs just for kids.
 They can build birdhouses and more.
 When they are finished, kids receive a certificate, apron, and keep their craft.
 Kids also learn tool safety during these free workshops.

 Be sure to check local event calendars throughout the summer.
 There are always free programs, activities and entertainment so your kids can be happy and so can your wallet.
 Happy Summer Break!